 The reparations were sent with a signed apology from the President of the United States on behalf of the American people.
 The period for reparations ended in August of 1998.

-Despite this redress, the mental and physical health impacts of the trauma of the internment experience continue to affect tens of thousands of Japanese Americans.
-Health studies have shown a 2 times greater incidence of heart disease and premature death among former internees, compared to non-interned Japanese Americans.
+Despite this redress, the mental and physical health impacts of the trauma of the incarceration experience continue to affect tens of thousands of Japanese Americans.
+Health studies have shown a 2 times greater incidence of heart disease and premature death among former prisoners, compared to non-incarcerated Japanese Americans.

 Visit the Children of the Camps website